dotnet/arcade/Documentation/InfrastructureEcosystemOverview.md

   - Affects Components
     - Repository Tooling
     - Repository Contracts
-- **Given a sha and repository that produced an asset, a functionally identical package should be producible by checking out that sha and building** - Reprodicuble builds are important, for servicing and development.
+- **Given a sha and repository that produced an asset, a functionally identical package should be producible by checking out that sha and building** - Reproducible builds are important, for servicing and development.
   - Implements Requirements
     - Must be able to service the product
     - Must be able to able to rapdily make changes to individual components.
   - Affects Components
     - Repository Contracts
-- **For a repository, package dependencies should be described such that the package version, the repo and sha are all specified in source** - Developers must able to locate exactly what a repository depends on.
+- **For a repository, package dependencies should be described such that the package version, the repo and sha are all specified in source** - Developers must be able to locate exactly what a repository depends on.
   - Implements Requirements
     - Must be able to service the product
     - Must be able to determine the provenance of the product and its components